Simpleton6969/Skripts/SimpleGUI.md

 		else:
 			send "Specify an integer from 1-6"
 ```
 And BOOM!
-You have a vanilla skript gui!
+You have a vanilla skript GUI!

-Why dont we make it do things when we click slots in the inventory though :D
+Why don't we make it do things when we click slots in the inventory, though :D

-For this we can use the on inventory click event.
-Theres a couple of different methods of checking slots, such as index (slot number), name of slot and type of slot.
+For this, we can use the on inventory click event.
+There are several different methods of checking slots, such as index (slot number), name of slot and type of slot.
 ```
 on inventory click:
 	if event-inventory = metadata value "gui" of player: # checking the inventory is the inventory we made by comparing it with the metadata of the player